timjefferies/not-the-news/README.md

 copy the nginx/sites-availble/news-nginx-example file to /etc/nginx/sites-available and edit the <yourdomain> sections of the file.

 # running it
-you can either wait for the cron to kick off the run.sh or you can exec the run.sh file manually
+you can either wait for the cron to kick off the run.py or you can exec the run.sh file manually